Battle of Siffin: Aftermath

-After the conclusion of the arbitration, Syrians pledged their allegiance to Mu'awiya as the next caliph in 659, or by the end of April-May 658, according to Bahramian.
-Upon learning that Mu'awiya had declared himself caliph, Ali broke off all communications with him and introduced a curse on him in his congregational prayers, following the precedent of Muhammad.
-Mu'awiya soon reciprocated by introducing a curse on Ali, his sons, and his top general.
-With the news of their violence against civilians, Ali had to postpone his new Syria campaign to subdue the Kharijites in the Battle of Nahrawan in 658.
+After the conclusion of the arbitration, the Syrians pledged their allegiance to Mu'awiya as caliph in 659, or by the end of April–May 658, according to Bahramian.
+Upon learning that Mu'awiya had claimed the caliphate, Ali broke off all communications with him and introduced a curse on him and his close retinue in his congregational prayers.
+Mu'awiya soon reciprocated by introducing a curse on Ali and his closest supporters.
+With the news of their violence against civilians, Ali had to postpone plans for a new campaign to Syria and instead subdue the Kharijites in the Battle of Nahrawan in 658.
 Just before embarking on his second campaign to Syria in 661, Ali was assassinated by a Kharijite during the morning prayers at the Mosque of Kufa.
-In the long term, it is the opinion of Ayoub that the Battle of Siffin crystalized the emerging divide in the Muslim community and changed its course.
+After the assassination of Ali, Mu'awiya quickly marched on Ali's eldest son Hasan in Kufa with a large army, while Hasan's military response suffered defections in large numbers.
+Hasan would cede the caliphate to Mu'awiya, and Mu'awiya was crowned as caliph at a ceremony in Jerusalem in 661.